gerrit-coder/plugins_coder-workspace/README.md

 - If `strictName` is enabled, the plugin skips alternates and enforces the exact primary name; on 409 it opens the existing workspace by that name if visible.
 - App deeplinking uses `latest_app_status.uri` when provided by the Coder API.
 If it’s missing, the plugin falls back to opening `/@<owner>/<workspace>/apps/<appSlug>/`.
 Set `appSlug` (for example `code-server`) to control which app is opened by default.
 - You can verify both settings at `/config/server/coder-workspace.config`.

+Opening behavior:
+- The plugin opens a single final URL.
+If `waitForAppReadyMs > 0`, it waits for the app URI to become available and then opens; no placeholder/blank tab is created.

 Tip: After changing these values in `gerrit.config`, restart Gerrit and hard-refresh your browser to ensure the updated configuration is picked up.